 From there, you should be able to run reports for each property and perform actions such as setting up users or entering asset data.

-To find out what else you should look for in a multifamily key control system, be on the lookout for the next post in our series.
+To find out what else you should look for in a multifamily key control system, check out Part 2 of our series.